 There is a vaccine for FIV; however, it's not considerd incredibly effective, and it will result in a positive blood test for the disease.
 Talk to your vet about whether the vaccine is right for your pet.

 Any number of these symptoms should add up to taking your cat to the vet for testing.
 The only way to diagnose FIV is through a blood test that looks for specific antibodies to the virus. they show up anywhere between two to weeks after exposure to FIV.

 If there's the suspicion that a mother cat transmitted FIV to her kittens, a test won't be accurate until around 6 months of age.
 At this time, the mother's antibodies will have cleared from the kittens' systems, and the blood test will be able to detect infection.

-The FIV Diagnosis
+After an FIV Diagnosis

-For cats with no other symptoms, and otherwise generally good health, this might simply be a matter of ensuring he gets a sound diet, possibly with added vitamins, antioxidants, and Omega 3/ Omega 6 fatty acids, as well as prompt, aggressive treatment of infections and other conditions as they crop up.
+For cats with no other symptoms that in otherwise generally good health, a treatment program might simply be a matter of ensuring he gets a sound diet, possibly with added vitamins, antioxidants, and Omega-3 or Omega-6 fatty acids, as well as prompt, aggressive treatment of infections and other conditions as they crop up.

 There's no cure for FIV, nor is there a specific medical treatment for the disease, even as the cat's health declines.
 A vet might try anti-inflammatory drugs, immune-enhancing drugs, and medication for secondary infections to keep the cat as helath as possible.